 Exporting to a TMX File

-Sometimes you may want to export the content of a TM to an external TMX file, for example, for generating backups, importing the TMX file into another TM, thereby merging different TMs, etc.
+Sometimes you may want to export TM content to an external TMX file, for example, to create backups or merge content into another TM.

 Add a New Class